mindarc/backend-assessment/app/code/GeoIp/README.md

    Admin configuration for IP Override has been added for easier testing purposes.
    Static block and country code is displayed in the product-info-main on the Product Page.

+   Added Blocked Countries config in the admin to block traffic based on country codes.

    ## Installation
    \* = in production please use the `--keep-generated` option